dhcav/ShortcutsForJamfPro/readme.md

 # shortcutsForJamfPro
-A collection of Shortcuts for iOS, iPadOS, macOS and even sometimes watchOS to be used with Jamf Pro.
+A collection of Shortcuts for iOS, iPadOS, macOS, visionOS and even sometimes watchOS to be used with Jamf Pro.

 Each Shortcut is available in its own folder above, with its own readme to cover specific information.
 Read on below for general notes...

 ## Shortcut Compatibility
 ### Operating Systems
-Most if not all Actions used in my Shortcuts date back to the Workflow days, so OS compatibility is not expected to be an issue.
+Many, if not most, Actions used in my Shortcuts date back to the Workflow days, so OS compatibility is not expected to be an issue.

 Each Shortcut will list the OSs they've been tested on, but this is not something you should spend a lot of time worrying about.